-One feature which hasn’t changed from the Charge 3 is the 20-hour battery life.
-The Charge 4 retains the same battery but it’s not as great as JBL claims.
-You can only achieve this by listening to music at around 40% volume using the AUX input rather than Bluetooth connection.
-As soon as you connect via Bluetooth and play at 50% volume the battery life goes down by about half.
-Still, 10 hours is better or on par with most portable Bluetooth speakers on the market.
+One feature that hasn’t changed from the Charge 3 is the 20-hour battery life.
+The Charge 4 retains the same battery but is not as great as JBL claims.
+You can only achieve this by listening to music at around 40% volume using the AUX input rather than a Bluetooth connection.
+When you connect via Bluetooth and play at 50% volume, the battery life decreases by about half.
+Still, 10 hours is better than most portable Bluetooth speakers.

-If you are unfamiliar with JBL Connect or Connect+, it’s a feature which allows you to pair 100 or more JBL Connect or Connect+ speakers.
+If you are unfamiliar with JBL Connect or Connect+, it’s a feature that allows you to pair 100 or more JBL Connect or Connect+ speakers.
 If you’re planning to buy 100 JBL Connect+ speakers, you may as well purchase a full PA rig and host concerts!
 At least it’s good to know you have that option available.
 Unfortunately, you can only pair Connect+ speakers with other Connect+ speakers.
 You can’t cross-pair Connect and Connect+ models.

-At Outeraudio we are massive JBL fans, with their products making it into just about every best product list we make!
-The Charge series gets better with every release with the JBL Charge 4 taking sound quality to the next level from the Charge 3.
-The sound is much cleaner and more refined with good definition on the low-end and exceptional clarity in the middle and treble.
+Absolutely!
+At Outeraudio, we are massive JBL fans, with their products making it into just about every best product list we make!
+We think the JBL Flip series remains the benchmark by which all Bluetooth speakers are measured.
+The Charge series gets better with every release, with the JBL Charge 4 taking sound quality to the next level from the Charge 3.
+The sound is much cleaner and more refined, with good definition on the low end and exceptional clarity in the middle and treble.